RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab05/README.md

 ### Skipping The Lab

-We know sometimes you don't have enough time to go over step by step labs, so here is a [short video](https://vimeo.com/middlewarepro/3scale-security-oidc-demo) where you can see how to configure OpenID Connect for your service using Red Hat Single Sign On (SSO).

 If you are planning to skip to the next lab, there is an already running OpenID Connect secured API proxy for the Location API Service in this endpoint:

 ```bash